Haemorrhagia staudingeri ottonis Rothschild & Jordan, 1903, Novit. zool. 9 (suppl.): 457. Type locality: [Russia,] Amur [Russian Far East]

 China: 25.iv (Beijing); v (Liaoning); 16-25.vi (Jilin); 10.vii (Shanxi).
 Russia: v (Primorskiy Kray); 19.vi (Primorskiy Kray); 4-12.vii (Primorskiy Kray); 2.viii (Primorskiy Kray).

 Park et al. (1999) give mid May until late July as the flight period in Korea.

 Larval hostplants.
 Recorded by Chistyakov & Beljaev (1984) from Lonicera japonica; however, this appears to be a secondary reference back to Chu & Wang (1980), which itself appears to be a quote from another source.
 Serge Yevdoshenko (pers. comm.
-2018) has confirmed that Lonicera is not the host for this species in the Russian Far East, having only found and reared it on Weigela praecox (Lemoine) Bailey [syn.
+2018) and Koshkin & Yevdoshenko (2019) have confirmed that Lonicera is not the host for this species in the Russian Far East, having only found and reared it on Weigela praecox (Lemoine) Bailey [syn.
 Diervilla praecox Lemoine].

 North Korea: North Hamgyong Prov.
 (Chongjin).